patcha-ranat/kde-zoomcamp/mlops_zoomcamp/note.md

         - [Material: chapter-09-kubernetes](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/chapter-09-kubernetes)

 ## 4.3 Web-services: Getting the models from the model registry (MLflow)

 In the video, Alexey initialized MLflow server on a remote machine (EC2), and using s3 for artifact store and sqlite as a backend database.
 ```bash
 mlflow server --backend-store-uri=sqlite://mlflow.db --default-artifact-root=s3://artifact-bucket/subpath
 ```

 ### Using Tracking server as a model registry

 - In the notebook, DS might log the developed model and upload to the artifact bucket.
-And what we're gonna do is to retrieve the model from the model registry (artifact bucket), not directly loading from local machine.
+And what we're gonna do is to retrieve the model from the model registry (the artifact bucket), instead of directly loading from local machine.
 ```python
 # import pickle
 # with open("lin_reg.bin", "rb") as f_in: